-Companies like Uber, Doordash, and many talent marketplaces are all going to be put through additional scrutiny as time moves forward, but every employer in California that uses contract or freelance workers has to comply with the new law.
+Companies like Uber, Doordash, Lime, and many talent marketplaces are all being put through additional scrutiny because every employer in California that uses contract or freelance workers has to comply with the new law.

-This particular law is certainly only applicable in California, but every state has independent-contractor laws, and a lot of businesses are violating them without knowing it.
+This particular law is only applicable in California, but every state has independent-contractor laws, and a lot of businesses are violating them without knowing it.
 This has been going on for a long time.
 Way back in 1999, Microsoft paid out about $100 million to a group of “independent contractors” who the court said were actually employees.
-Twenty years ago, not in California.
+This was over twenty years ago and not in California.
 With the Future of Work upon us, the government is clamping down on misclassification through legislation like AB5.

 Freelancers and contractors are mission-critical to many companies and it’s hard to imagine a world where companies are disincentivized to use them.
 Becoming employees does not remove flexibility, but it does protect the worker.
 Many independent contractors actually have the same commitment level, work, etc. of an FTE, but without any of the added benefits.

 The biggest change in moving from contractor status to employee status is in how payroll taxes get paid.
 In the US, about 15% of gross pay goes to Social Security and Medicare.
 How that amount is paid differs for contractors vs. employees.
 A contractor pays the full 15% at the end of the year as “self-employment tax,” while an employee has 7.5% deducted from every paycheck and another 7.5% paid by the employer directly to the government.